⚠️ High Wind Warning through Sunday morning — Volunteer Day on Saturday has been cancelled for safety.

-Help care for ʻāina and preserve Hawaiʻi’s unique natural and cultural legacy.
+Help care for the ʻāina and restore Lokowaka Pond, a traditional Hawaiian loko iʻa, preserving Hawaiʻi’s unique natural and cultural legacy.

 With each invasive plant removed, the land begins to breathe, water flows freely once more, and the loko iʻa tells its story—reviving a landscape that has long been hidden.